 In a previous article we discussed the Critical Power model.
 This model consists of two components.
-In the Critical Power article we focused mainly on the aerobic component, in this article we look at the other one, the anaerobic component.
-This component is especially important during short, intensive efforts.
+In the Critical Power article we focused mainly on the aerobic component, in this article we look at the other one, the anaerobic work capacity component.
+This anaerobic work capacity is especially important during short, intensive efforts.
 Think a short, steep climb, or an attack in the last kilometers of a race.

 Anaerobic work capacity (also called AWC or W’) can best be seen as an energy tank that represents the size of your anaerobic energy system.
 The larger this tank, the more power you can release above your Critical Power level.
 So you have power over short efforts of a few minutes, but also more power over a longer duration, like the 20-minute test that we referred to in the previous article.
 To calculate how much ‘anaerobic’ energy you can release we need to know the exact size of your AWC tank.
 The amount is calculated as an amount of kJ (kilojoules).
 When this AWC tank is empty you are no longer able to ride above your threshold point and you will have to recover before you can go back above it.
 The body recovers from an anaerobic effort via the aerobic system, which can, among other things, burn the lactate aerobically and thereby ‘refill the tank’.